boardgamers/boardgamers-mono/README.md

 We welcome contributions from everybody!
 Don't hesitate to ask a question.

 VS Code is the recommended editor.
-Its workspace feature is great to open multiple window, one with all the back, another with the front...
+Its workspace feature is great to open multiple windows, one with all the back, and another with the all the front.
+Install the prettier & gitmoji VS Code extensions if that is your editor!